 While we’re on the subject of sourcing, it’s worth thinking about where the materials and appliances in your home will come from.
-With the pandemic slowing down production of just about everything, we’ve been having many conversations recently about whether or not to buy overseas.
+With the continuing supply chain disruptions, we’ve been having many conversations recently about whether or not to buy overseas.
 While there are many countries that produce fabulous top-of-the-line products, just remember that if you want something from overseas, wait times will likely be significantly longer than normal.

 Warm Evening Lighting

 Lighting isn’t only an essential feature during the day.
 Modern mountain homes should still feel as cozy as they do airy.
 Warm light tones set into wall and ceiling fixtures give interior and exterior spaces a light, glowing feeling meant to be welcoming and speak of a haven set apart from the hubbub.

 Restoring Historic Properties

 Building new isn’t always the answer to fulfilling your dreams of mountain living.
 Instead, many intrepid homeowners and builders are turning to historic properties that are in need of a little (or a lot of!)
 TLC.
 Whiskey Belle Ranch is a great example of a historic preservation project.
 First built in 1894, the property had fallen into great disrepair.
 The current owners restored it, turning it into a thriving bed & breakfast and working ranch.
 Historic preservation is a wonderful way to preserve your region’s cultural heritage and create a legacy property to be enjoyed for many generations to come.